Sex education in the United States: Public opinion

 Sex education is still a debate in the United States to this day.
 Some parents believe that their children's school programs encourage sexual activity, and the schools believe that there are many students that do not get any sex education at home.
 The goal for the parents is for their children to follow their family values.
 Parents want the ability to teach their children what they want about sex education rather than school programs teaching them of certain things that parents are trying to avoid.
 Sex education programs in schools are mainly trying to give the students a complete picture about sex and sexuality.
 They want students to know their bodies as well as know how to protect them and make smart decisions.

-In a study titled "Emerging Answers: Research Findings on Programs to reduce Teen Pregnancy" showed that sex education programs in schools are having a huge impact on teen's decisions to remain abstinent or to use contraceptives if they do choose to have intercourse (1).
-School programs are teaching students everything they need to know about sex and sexuality and that is helping these same students to make their own decisions and to be safe no matter what they choose to do.
+In a study titled "Emerging Answers: Research Findings on Programs to reduce Teen Pregnancy" showed that abstinence-only sex education programs in schools rarely provide a positive impact on teens.
+However, evidence suggests that comprehensive sex education programs do help students to make their own decisions and to be safe no matter what they choose to do.
 Successful sex education programs are stated as those that tailor the curricula to students specific needs, address peer pressure and ways to respond to it, and discuss content in a way that is appropriate for students' age groups and level of sexual experience, all while providing accurate information.